-1. Scholastic Requirements given on page 92 of the Catalogue for undergraduate students, with the exception of paragraphs 5 and 6, also apply to Fifth-Year students.
+1. Scholastic requirements given on page 96 of the catalogue for undergraduate students, with the exception of sections 4 and 5, also apply to fifth-year students.

-2. In the case of a student registered for a Master's Degree and holding an Assistantship or Teaching Fellowship, the actual number of hours per week required by the teaching shall be deducted from the total number of units for which the student may register.
+2. In the case of a student registered for a master's degree and holding a position as Assistant or Teaching Fellow, the actual number of hours per week required by the teaching shall be deducted from the total number of units for which the student may register.